maraatech/PixelAnnotationTool/scripts_to_build/README.md

 1. Run `win_make_vc14_x64_to_edit.bat`

 1. Run `make.bat`

+1. Move `scripts_to_build\build\x64\PixelAnnotationTool_x64_v1.3.2-6-XXXXXX` folder to a more accessible location and rename as desired

+1. Run PixelAnnotationTool.exe in above folder

 ## build and run on linux :

 On ubuntu, PixelAnnotationTool need this pacakage (OpenCV and Qt5.9.1):